Ischaemic Affairs of the Heart

 Not that I knew it at the time.
 I was walking up a hill and suddenly felt moderate chest pressure, accompanied by slight fatigue in my arms.
 Since it felt more like indigestion than anything else, I continued walking and caught public transport to attend various chores.

 Resting during the trip improved things, but not completely.
-When an hour later — while walking through a shopping centre — it still hadn't cleared up, I phoned a neighbour to ask if I could come over to talk.
+When an hour later — while walking through a shopping centre — it still hadn't subsided, I phoned a neighbour to ask if I could come over to talk.
 A couple of minutes later the neighbour's husband rang back and yelled at me: Love you man, but you're an idiot!
 Chest pain is #$%?ing lethal.
 Get To Hospital Now!

 The following is a description of the attack, its treatment and how I lucky I am to still be alive.